Astor63/BL2-Mods/Discord Solver/Discord Solver - Lascaux version v1.0.0/ReadMe.md

 ## What special with this weapon?

-- Shot two Gyrojet explosive bullet for the cost of one bullet (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+- Shot two GyroJet explosive bullet for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
-- Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc), but I change the Fire Mode to Explosive bullet...
+- Keep almost all his Unique weapon specificity (very high firerate, variable burst-fire round, etc).
+- Fire Mode modified to shoot GyroJet Explosive bullet.
-- Impact explosion boosted by Grenade Damage.
+- Impact Explosion boosted by Grenade Damage.

 ![Discord Solver - Lascaux Version](https://i.imgur.com/EyebWpL.png "Don't worry guys... even if my screen capture show French text, my mods are in English")